HITECHCRIME/HC_SG241_Raised_In_The_Cold/README.md

 raised in the cold
 you know i sold my soul aah
 pinned to the cross
-i spill my only words to date
-it's death i hate (this is the death i hate) it fills me with rage
+i spill my only words to date (of late / of fate) it's death i hate (this is the death i hate) it fills me with rage
 (withness to dying light) against the dying of light